-A SIMPLE ORDER FOR SUNDAY WORSHIP DURING THE KINGDOM SEASON
+A SIMPLE ORDER FOR SUNDAY WORSHIP BEFORE AND INTO THE SEASON OF LENT

 O Lord, open our lips.